uen/Leveling-System/README.md

 -------
 Drag and drop all 3 folders inside this folder into your servers garrysmod folder.
 The folders should merge with your current ones.

+You'll also need a MySQLite module from FPtje: https://github.com/FPtje/MySQLite

 Level Requirements
 --------